 This quaint riverside resort town has the second-longest public beach in Virginia and is nestled on the Potomac River in the Northern Neck region, with all it's history, rich heritage and unspoiled beauty.

 Catch a glimpse of the symbol of our nation, the mighty bald eagle as they soar overhead and nest here.
+This area is great for bird watching.

 Visit the birthplaces of U.S. Presidents George Washington and James Monroe.